thejiral/toh-designs_cTOH-M/cTOH-M/README.md

 Optional clip insertion (clip 1: bottom left, pointing outward; clip 2: bottom right, pointing outward; clip 3: middle lower section, pointing left; clip 5: upper middle section, pointing outward to the closer end; clip 6: upper left, pointing outward; clip 7: upper right, pointing outwards)

-Remove the protective film from the metal ring and glue it with the stick side into the ring shaped cavety on the inside of the frame
+Remove the protective film from the metal ring and glue it with the sticky side into the ring shaped cavity on the inside of the frame

 Put the camera bump cover onto the camera module and clip the frame into place, fixing the camera bump cover into place (The bump cover can alternatively be glued in to the frame from the inside out before clipping it into place)